olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

     ```
 1. Change into the directory '`greetings/k8s/config`'.
 This directory contains one config file for our `myapp` service and one for `myapi`.

-1. Start the `code` editor again for '`myapp.yaml`':
+1. Start the `code` editor again (if it is not running already) and open the file '`myapp.yaml`'.

-    ```sh
-    code myapp.yaml
-    ```

 1. In the code editor, scroll to the bottom of the '`myapp.yaml`' file and locate the image name '`<registry name>.azurecr.io/myapp:v1.0`'.
 Change this to the name of your registry.
-Save the file.
+Save the file, but do not close it yet.

-    TODO: Explain Deployment and Service a bit
+1. Explore the config file.
+Note that it defines two objects: A `Deployment` and a `Service`.
+This ist the most common setup for applications in Kubernetes:

+    * Instead of having just one pod, which might die and is a single point of failure, we define a `Deployment` that defines a template for pods and how many `replicas` of that template we would like to have.
+The [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) (or better: its implicitly created [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)) then continually watches the actual number of pods and (if that does not match the desired replica count) either deletes pods or creates new pods accordingly.
+Additionally to that scaling functionality, it as well takes care of upgrading to new versions of container images with zero downtime using [rolling updates](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment).
+    * In order for the consumer of the pods to have a single address it can connect to (instead of figuring out on it's own to which of the potentially many pods it should connect), we define the `Service`.
+The [service](https://kubernetes.io/docs/concepts/services-networking/service/) acts as a facade in front of the pods and provides a single constant address for consumers to use.
+The `myapp` service should be available externally, which we achieve with its `type: LoadBalancer`, and has a selector `app: myapp`, which means that the service will load balance requests to all pods with that label (note that our deployment defines exactly that label in the file).

+    The last three lines in '`myapp.yaml`' set an environment label for the `myapp` container, the `API_BASE_URL`, which is the url our app uses for accessing our API service (you can see that in [this code file](https://github.com/cadullms/greetings/blob/master/myapp/src/main/java/com/example/myapp/GreetingController.java)).
+Leave the value for this as 'http://myapi:8080'.
+In the next step we will find out why that address will perfectly work here.

-1. Repeat the steps to change the image name for file '`myapi.yaml`'.
+1. Repeat the steps to change the image name for file '`myapi.yaml`' (but do not close it yet).

+1. Explore the '`myapi.yaml`' file.
+The `myapi` service is only available inside the cluster (`type: ClusterIP`) and the internal DNS service in the cluster will automatically resolve the service name '`myapi`' to the IP address of the service.
+Thus, the `myapp` pods will always be able to access the API service at http://myapi:8080.

-1. Apply both config files:
+1. Apply both config files to our cluster:

     ```sh
     kubectl apply -f myapp.yaml